 After trying this recipe, you might never make pizza dough any other way.
 The ingredients are simply stirred together, not kneaded, left overnight to rise, and that's it—you're ready to roll, top, and bake pizza.
 This is the perfect recipe for a first-timer.

 This pizza dough works equally well for thin-crust or thick-crust pizza recipes.
 It makes two (15-inch) crusts.
 Make one pizza for dinner tonight and freeze the other for another day.

 - 4 cups/18 ounces all-purpose flour (plus more as needed)

-- Flour a work surface very well; using a spatula scrape the sticky, bubbly dough onto the flour.
-Flour your hands and pat down to flatten.
-Cut the dough into 2 pieces and using plenty of flour to handle, knead each portion for several minutes to form 2 smooth, elastic, balls of dough.
-Allow to rest on a floured board covered for 30 minutes.
-Your pizza dough is ready to use!
-This dough is even better if kept refrigerated overnight, but let come up to room temperature before shaping pizzas.
+When ready to form the dough, flour a work surface very well.
+Using a spatula, scrape the sticky, bubbly dough onto the floured surface.
+Flour your hands and pat the dough down to flatten it.
+Cut the dough into 2 pieces and, using plenty of flour to handle, shape and form 2 smooth, elastic, balls of dough.

-NOTE: As with all dough recipes, the amount of flour will vary depending on weather, the brand of flour, etc. Use as much flour as you need to handle the dough, but keep in mind that the stickier the dough, the better the texture of your pizza crust will be.
+Note: As with all dough recipes, the amount of flour will vary depending on the weather, the brand of flour used, and other factors.
+Use as much flour as you need to handle the dough, but keep in mind that the stickier the dough, the better the texture of your pizza crust will be.

 This pizza dough can be formed on a metal or aluminum-foil pan, placed in the freezer until frozen, and then wrapped for longer storage to be pulled out for when the pizza mood strikes.